Learning Contextually-Adaptive Rewards via Calibrated Features: Experiments in Simulation

-\para{Reward accuracy with calibrated feature composition.} Results (Fig.~\ref{fig:all-calib}) demonstrate that our approach continues to outperform the best multi-task baseline across all environments, though with a narrower performance gap in this more complex setting. \textit{JointPref} (10) and \textit{JointPref} (25) emerge as the strongest baseline methods across most environments, with \textit{SinglePref} maintaining competitive performance.
-This aligns with expectations, as the increased number of pre-training queries provides \textit{JointPref} methods more data per reward head, enabling better learning of meaningful representations.
+\para{Exp.
+2: Calibrated feature composition.} Results (Fig.~\ref{fig:single_calib} \& ~\ref{fig:induced-traj}) demonstrate that our approach continues to outperform the best baseline across metrics, though with a narrower performance gap in this more complex setting.
+With 300 pre-training queries, we now see all baselines generally outperform random initialization.
+This aligns with expectations since a larger pre-training budget gives multi-task methods more data per reward head, enabling better use of pre-training reward signals to learn meaningful representations.